niryellinek/3VL/README.md

 <a id="1">[1]</a>
 Timo L ̈uddecke and Alexander Ecker, “Image segmentation using text and image prompts,” in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), June 2022, pp. 7086–7096.

+<a id="2">[2]</a>
+Ron Mokady, Amir Hertz, and Amit H Bermano, “Clipcap: Clip prefix for image captioning,” arXiv preprint arXiv:2111.09734, 2021.